 The purchase price for the units under the directed share subscription program will be the same price per unit as that offered to the public and set forth on the cover page of this prospectus.
-Janney Montgomery Scott LLC, as dealer manager, will receive a percentage selling fee, as dealer manager, on all units offered through the directed share subscription program.
+Janney Montgomery Scott LLC, as dealer manager, will receive a percentage selling fee on all units offered and sold through the directed share subscription program.
 The selling fee represents compensation for the dealer manager's role as it relates to due diligence, participation in the drafting of this prospectus and general coordination of the overall offering.
-The shares sold under the directed share subscription program will not be subject to any lock-up agreements.
+The common stock and warrants sold under the directed share subscription program will not be subject to any lock-up agreements.

-The following table shows the per common stock unit and total selling fees to be paid by us to the dealer manager.
+The following table shows the per common stock unit and total selling fees to be paid by us to the dealer manager assuming both no exercise and full exercise of the over-allotment option.
 These amounts are shown assuming that the direct share subscription program is fully subscribed.